The ConstructionWire Podcast Episode 2: Top headlines and a huge new mixed-use project in northern Virginia

 For tips, interview requests and other inquiries:

-To learn more about Kettler Inc, Suffolk Construction, North Bay Construction or any of the other company names we dropped on the podcast, sign up for a free trial or log into your account at www.constructionwire.com/Free
+To learn more about affiliated projects and contacts for Kettler Inc, Suffolk Construction, North Bay Construction or any of the other names we dropped on the podcast, sign up for a free trial or log into your account at www.constructionwire.com/Free

 Luke O’Brien: Hello, listeners, and welcome to the second episode of the Construction Wire podcast.
 The Construction Wire podcast, again, is a podcast that twice a month, takes the blue pencil to the biggest news in the construction market and makes it accessible to you.
 I’m your host, Luke O’Brien, and as always, this podcast is made possible by Build Central, the Chicago-based front runner in construction market research whose data keeps you ahead in the game and knowledgeable of every opportunity available, whether you are a vendor or supplier, contractor or developer.